Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 Now I want to be clear that, first of all, the investment thesis that we have of investing in the growth drivers, and we talk a lot about the success that we've seen in footwear, international, DTC and so we're of course doubling down on those.
 But some of the other bets have not come to fruition yet, and the ones that we are still investing and are still curating.

-At the same time, watching things that – we've made similar comments years ago in talking about things like our footwear and our women's business which both crossed $1 billion this year.
+At the same time, watching things that – we made similar comments years ago in talking about things like our footwear and our women's business which both crossed $1 billion this year.
 So I think that we've built – when we established a lot of credibility, we're showing you that when we put in and make investments that they definitely bring return.
 And some of them, frankly, haven't happened as quickly as we wanted to.

 When we think about some of the shifts of what we've been investing in, we were a North American company.
 And go back just, 2014, 9% of our business was outside the United States.
 In 2015, it was 11%, and 2016, 15%.
 As we look forward to 2017, we expect that number to be approaching and crossing 20% of our business.
 And so the move from North America to rest of the world is something we're proud that we've invested in.
 And we think it's prudent to continue to make those current investments.